Packages and Binaries:

 GIT_PROTOCOL

-admins may need to configure some transports to allow this variable
+mins may need to configure some transports to allow this variable to

 GIT_NO_LAZY_FETCH